RequirementEngineering/ch-re-alejandroroque/SRS.md

 # Introduction

 ## 1.1 Purpose
-           --The company(name of the company) of inventory of movies will realize a inventory of movies with the purpose of save  the records of input and output of movies, in the inventory of movies the program records to the users with information personal and the users will have acces to the movies to choose, the users will have a limit to get movies just the users can use the program in a computer for that they
+The company(name of the company) of inventory of movies need a program where will be records the movements of the company it will realize a inventory of movies with the purpose of save the records of input and output of movies, in the inventory of movies, this is a list for the purposes of inventory of movies: the program records to the users with information personal basic for keep a control of the operations basics. the customers can create a email account in the page official of the company else the customers can get a account synchronizing their principal email account

+and the users will have acces to the movies to choose, the users will have a limit to get movies just the users can use the program in a computer for that they

 --Describes the purpose of the SRS
 -- Specifies the intended audience for the SRS